Lynn-Luyp/MLDE-2022/README.md

 JIANGMIAO XIAO(2111422)

 ## Conclusion
-The team chose four feature values as follows.
+The team chose **four feature** values as follows.
-1. shipping cost ratio -> (payment value-item price)/order price
+1. Shipping cost ratio -> (payment value-item price)/order price
-2. difference between estimated time to real delivered -> Order estimated delivery date - Order delivered carrier date 3、 Product description length -> Assume that the length of the product description has an impact on the product information 4、 Product photo qty -> Assume that the number of product images has an impact on the product information
+2. Difference between estimated time to real delivered -> Order estimated delivery date - Order delivered carrier date
+3. Product description length -> Assume that the length of the product description has an impact on the product information
+4. Product photo qty -> Assume that the number of product images has an impact on the product information

 The team divided the Y values into two cases.
 The first: a group of 1-3 customer ratings, a group of 4, a group of 5, a total of three classes The second: a group of customers with ratings below 4, a group of customers with ratings above or equal to 4, a total of two classes

-Predictive models
-A total of five algorithms were used in this study: support vector machines, decision trees, logistic regression, random forests and deep learning algorithms.
+Predictive models(Results may vary depending on each optimization! ) A total of **five algorithms** were used in this study: support vector machines, decision trees, logistic regression, random forests and deep learning algorithms.

-The best result is Random Forest ,f1-score = 0.4312991351436101 for three classes.
+The best result is **Random Forest** ,f1-score = 0.4312991351436101 for **three classes**.
-The best result is Random Forest ,f1-score = 0.8890688259109312 for two classes.
+The best result is **Random Forest** ,f1-score = 0.8890688259109312 for **two classes**.
-(Results may vary depending on each optimization! )

 The f1-score of every algorithm is shown below:

-For 2 classes classification problem
+For **2 classes classification** problem

 ![Binary-Classification-result](https://github.com/Lynn-Luyp/MLDE-2022/blob/main/Binary%20Classification.png)

-For 3 classes classification problem
+For **3 classes classification** problem

 ![3_Class-Classification-result](https://github.com/Lynn-Luyp/MLDE-2022/blob/main/3_class%20Classification.png)